 Our lawyers have decades of experience and a long history of successful representation in many different practice areas.

 What is a Serious Injury?

 A serious injury is defined legally as a personal injury that results in particular outcomes such as disfigurement, dismemberment, death, or other injuries (including those listed below).
-The serious injury legal definition covers some of the possible outcomes, including permanent issues as well as non-permanent injuries that significantly impact the injured party's daily life.
+The serious injury legal definition covers some possible permanent issues as well as non-permanent injuries that significantly impact the injured party's daily life.

 Types of Serious Injury